 I was a co-initiator and organizer of the Workshop on Optimization, Machine Learning and Data Science 2018 in Braunschweig.

-We may also have met at the International Boarding Workshop 2020 (virtually), NeurIPS 2018 in Montréal, at GMP 2018 in Aachen, at the SCIP Workshop 2018 in Aachen, at the Workshop on Statistical Issues in Compressive Sensing 2013 in Göttingen, at the Workshop Sparsity and Computation 2010 in Bonn or at ISMP 2009 in Chicago.
+We may also have met at OR 2022 in Karlsruhe, the International Boarding Workshop 2020 (virtually), NeurIPS 2018 in Montréal, at GMP 2018 in Aachen, at the SCIP Workshop 2018 in Aachen, at the Workshop on Statistical Issues in Compressive Sensing 2013 in Göttingen, at the Workshop Sparsity and Computation 2010 in Bonn or at ISMP 2009 in Chicago.